 Hecate Trevia bless me with your wisdom tonight.

 Hekate’s ancient devotees held dinners in her honor, known as Hekate Suppers.
 Once upon a time, these dinners were consumed outside under the dark moon, ideally at a crossroads.
-One plate was reserved for Hecate; after her devotees dined, just before they departed, Hecate’s plate was laid down at the crossroads.
+One plate was reserved for Hekate; after her devotees dined, just before they departed, Hekate’s plate was laid down at the crossroads.